* This is the Consumer Version. *

-The conjunctiva (the membrane that lines the eyelid and covers the white of the eye) contains a large number of cells from the immune system (mast cells) that release chemical substances (mediators) in response to a variety of stimuli (such as pollens or dust mites).
+The conjunctiva (the membrane that lines the eyelid and covers the white of the eye) contains a large number of cells from the immune system (called mast cells) that release chemical substances (called mediators) in response to a variety of stimuli (such as pollens, mold spores, or dust mites).
 These mediators cause inflammation in the eyes, which may be brief or long-lasting.
 About 20% of people have some degree of allergic conjunctivitis.

-Seasonal allergic conjunctivitis and perennial allergic conjunctivitis are the most common types of allergic reaction in the eyes.
+Seasonal allergic conjunctivitis (hay fever conjunctivitis) and year-round or perennial allergic conjunctivitis (atopic conjunctivitis, atopic keratoconjunctivitis) are the most common types of allergic reaction in the eyes.
 Seasonal allergic conjunctivitis is often caused by mold spores or tree, weed, or grass pollens, leading to its typical appearance in the spring and early summer.
 Weed pollens are responsible for symptoms of allergic conjunctivitis in the summer and early fall.
 Perennial allergic conjunctivitis occurs year-round and is most often caused by dust mites, animal dander, and feathers.

 Vernal keratoconjunctivitis is a more serious form of allergic conjunctivitis in which the stimulant (allergen) is not known.
 The condition is most common among boys, particularly those aged 5 to 20 years who also have eczema, asthma, or seasonal allergies.
 Vernal keratoconjunctivitis typically reappears each spring and subsides in the fall and winter.
 Many children outgrow the condition by early adulthood.

-With vernal keratoconjunctivitis, the eye discharge is thick and mucuslike.
-Unlike other types of allergic conjunctivitis, vernal keratoconjunctivitis often affects the cornea (the clear layer in front of the iris and pupil), and painful ulcers develop.
-These ulcers cause deep eye pain with exposure to bright light and sometimes lead to a permanent decrease in vision.
+With vernal keratoconjunctivitis, the eye discharge is thick, stringy, and mucuslike.
+Unlike other types of allergic conjunctivitis, vernal keratoconjunctivitis often affects the cornea (the clear layer in front of the iris and pupil), and painful, small, open sores ( corneal ulcers) develop.
+These ulcers cause deep eye pain with exposure to bright light (photophobia) and sometimes lead to a permanent decrease in vision.